fantasyui-com/online-marketplace/LEGAL.md

 ###### Extended License

-- Must modify to create a product significantly different from the original Item.
+- Must modify to create a product significantly different.
 - Unlimited use.
 - May not resell, for your use only.